TheEpicFace007/rockblox/README.md

 ### Client.screenshot()
 Returns a `PIL.Image` screenshot of the client in it's current window size.
-Note: this now should be able to take screenshots even if another window is in-front of the client, so I have taken off the client_lock

 ### Client.chat_message(message)
 Attempts to write and send a chat message by simulating keystrokes on the client.
-DM me if ur smart and know a way of doing this, without focusing the window.

 ### Client.close()
 Kills the client process.